Skip to main content

 If you were running a previous node on this box, this will clean up state.
 If packages are not installed, the apt remove may give errors, but this is not a problem.

-sudo systemctl stop casper-node-launcher.service
+sudo /etc/casper/node_util.py stop

 sudo apt remove -y casper-client